mantidproject/documents/Design/loaderfact.md

 * Put all output into return value
 * Create when needed and delete or let go out of scope when not needed

-Such an object may contain appropriate pointers to large date and may have a function to put its data into the workspace.
+Such an object may contain appropriate pointers to large data and may have a function to put its data into the workspace.
+It may also reduce the need of a singleton helper, which would obsure the flow of data.

 ##Selected Use cases##